bhall2001/moduops-xchange/README.md

 A: Absolutely!
 If you are proficient with GitHub, you can skip using Google Drive.
 Just clone the repository to your local file system.
 Then, within ModuOps, you can easily add modules from the ModuOps Xchange.

-This also has the advantage that you can save changes to your local cloned repository and create pull requests for changes.
+This also has the advantage that you can save changes to your local cloned repository and create pull requests for module changes.